elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     SYSFONT="ter-v32n"

 and the font change will stay across reboots.
-After you make the above change, you can make sure it&#8217;s working by running:
+After you make the above change, you can make sure it's working by running:

     moxz:~>sudo setsysfont